Designing for seniors

 The Kickoff Event

 On Jan.
-27, the students visited Westminster Village to introduce themselves and chat with residents about what they value most in a home.
+27, the students visited Westminster Village a senior living community in West Lafayette, IN. to introduce themselves and chat with residents about what they value most in a home.
 This feedback provided valuable insight on how to begin their design process.

 “This stage is when you finally figured out the problems the space has been giving you,” said Interior Design Challenge participant Sydney Kowal.
 “Now you can start building the aesthetic.”

 The student-designers learned about the importance of listening to their clients and then implementing their feedback into the designs.
 In this case, creating design solutions that address individual residents’ needs, as well as those of current and future residents who might use the space.

 “I have to take what they say and personalize it,” said Kowal’s teammate, Korbin Williams, “but also generalize it where it’s standard but still valuable for everyone else.”